drone/docs/content/enterprise/_index.md

 Yes

 # Is Drone Enterprise Free for Startups?
-The Enterprise Edition is free for organizations with under $1 million US dollars in annual gross revenue and less than $5 million in debt or equity funding.
+The Enterprise Edition is free for organizations with under $1 million US dollars in annual gross revenue.

 # Is Drone Enterprise Free for Small Businesses?
-The Enterprise Edition is free for organizations with under $1 million US dollars in annual gross revenue and less than $5 million in debt or equity funding.
+The Enterprise Edition is free for organizations with under $1 million US dollars in annual gross revenue.

 # Is Drone Enterprise Free for Non-Profits?
-The Enterprise Edition is free for organizations with under $1 million US dollars in annual gross revenue and less than $5 million in debt or equity funding.
+The Enterprise Edition is free for organizations with under $1 million US dollars in annual gross revenue.

 # Is Drone Enterprise available for trial?
 Yes.
 The Enterprise Edition includes a free trial for up to 5000 builds.
 You can download and use the Enterprise Edition by following the [installation instructions]({{< relref "server/overview.md" >}}) described in this documentation.